zsparal/api-documentation/source/reference/v2/payments-api/create-payment.rst

    containing any of the allowed keys and sub objects described at the `Klarna Developer Documentation
    <https://docs.klarna.com/klarna-payments/api/#tag/Attachment-Schema>`_ under ``attachment.body``.

-   Please reach out to your account manager at Mollie to enable this feature with Klarna, and to agree on which fields you can send.
+   Reach out to your account manager at Mollie to enable this feature with Klarna, and to agree on which fields you can send.

 .. _paypal-method-details: